 The Moral of the Story

-Camping under a tarp one snowy/rainy/misty night in the Brecons, I woke up at ?am to find that my sleeping bag was damp and I was shivering.
+Camping under a tarp one snowy/rainy January night in the Brecons, I woke up at ?am to find that my sleeping bag was damp on the inside and I was shivering.
 This had never happened before, I thought about it for a moment and then stuffed everything into my rucksack any old how and got the snot out of there, back to my car.
-Moral; If things start to look iify, don’t hesitate, get the snot out of there, walking will keep you warm, (and always pack a compass) it’s only fun if you don’t have to phone Brecons Mountain Rescue (999) to save your sorry arse.
+Moral; If things start to look iify, don’t hesitate, get the snot out of there, walking will keep you warm, (and always pack a compass) it’s only fun if you don’t have to phone Brecons Mountain Rescue (999) to save you.

 Poncho-tarp – Configuration 1